gpsites/ecosmos.com/articles/copenhagen-interpretation.md

 Indeed, in clarifying the basic relationship between philosophy and the special sciences, Objectivism provides a powerful tonic against unproductive blind alleys like the Copenhagen interpretation of QM, even putting scientists in a better position to do great science.

-For further discussion of this inversion of the relationship between science and philosophy, you can watch this lecture (available free online): ["The Crisis in Physics -- And Its Cause"](https://www.aynrand.org/site/PageServer?pagename=reg_ls_physics&JServSessionIdr007=pn1gsniz25.app1a) by David Harriman, an Objectivist philosopher and physicist.